-My name’s Sophie and I’m a support worker for adults living with complex and life-changing mental and physical conditions.
+My name is Sophie and I work as a youth advocate and as a support worker for adults living with complex and life-changing mental and physical conditions.
 My role is to aid them in living active and fulfilling lives that encourage self-development, confidence and learning.

 I set up Creative Rhythms because over time I’ve seen first-hand the therapeutic value of music, art and nature as tools for building self awareness, creativity, confidence and new skills – not to mention happiness!
 In previous positions I’ve supported sufferers of dementia, seeing them come alive again when old songs spark nostalgia, and I was also lucky enough to care for a boy with Down’s Syndrome for five years, in a personal capacity.
 Definitely one of the most beautiful souls I have ever had the pleasure to meet.
 He loved nothing more than sharing his enthusiasm for singing, dancing and art with me, and he started to really bloom through these activities (and so did I).
 These relationships and learning curves are reciprocal!